erNail/grafaml/README.md

 You can find example Dashboards in the [`example-dashboards`](./example-dashboards/) directory.

-In the next stept, the `values-my-dashboard.json` will be merged with the default [default `values.yaml`](./charts/grafaml/values.yaml), from which the dashboard JSON will be generated.
+In the next step, the `values-my-dashboard.json` will be merged with the default [default `values.yaml`](./charts/grafaml/values.yaml), from which the dashboard JSON will be generated.

 ### Generating the dashboard JSON